Blog

 • See sheet 1 “TO READ” of the excel table for further explanation.

-4. WCO: use the global HS code nomenclature
+4. Use the HS code nomenclature of the World Customs Organization (WCO)

-> Use HS TRACKERfrom the World Trade Organization and the World Customs Organization to track your HS codes from 1992 to 2023.
+Use HS TRACKER from the World Trade Organization and the World Customs Organization to track the evolution of your HS codes from 1992 to 2023.

-What is the purpose of HS codes and Customs Tariff?
+What is the purpose of the HS codes and Customs Tariff?

 • to classify your products in the European 8-digit Combined Nomenclature (CN).

-• to know the customs duties applicable to your goods imported into the European Union (EU) – excluding tariff preferences.
+• find out the customs duties applicable to your goods imported into the European Union (EU) – excluding tariff preferences.

 It is also very imposing by its size and content, no less than 1048 pages, and more than 15,500 references.